THE COUNTY OF WARREN

 The vacation policy as described above is intended as an ongoing method to ensure the maximum ease of access to accumulated vacation leave time for staff.
 It shall not nor is intended to compromise or infringe upon management rights as described in Article Five of the labor agreement.

 If a permanent employee dies having vacation credits, a sum of money equal to the compensation figured on his salary rate at the time of death shall be calculated and paid to his estate or legal representative.

 No vacation days shall be taken for less than a full day, except at the discretion of the department head.

-Employees shall not be credited with vacation time if they are on an approved leave of absence without pay for period in multiples of one month or major part thereof.
+Employees shall not be credited with vacation time if they are on an approval leave of absence without pay for period in multiples of one month or major part thereof.

 Article TenSection 1

 The legal paid holidays which are recognized holidays for the purposes of this Agreement are as follows:

 New Year’s Day

 Thanksgiving Day and the Friday succeeding the same